Are the packages used in examples installed?

 ## [1] "q:q ratio"

 Spectra can be plotted in the same ways as other data stored in data frames, using base R graphics, package ‘lattice’ or ‘ggplot2’.
-However, another package in our suite, ‘ggspectra’, built as an extension to ‘ggplot2’ makes plotting spectra even easier.
+However, another package in this suite, ‘ggspectra’, built as an extension to ‘ggplot2’ makes plotting spectra even easier.

 autoplot()